scicloj/windowed-dataset/README.md

 Think of it as a sliding window over your data stream - you always see the most recent activity while using constant memory, regardless of how much data flows through your system.

+## How It Works

+Under the hood, windowed datasets use a **circular buffer**.
+Imagine an array with a pointer that moves in a circle: when new data arrives, it overwrites the oldest data and moves the pointer forward.
+When the pointer reaches the end, it wraps back to the beginning.

+This simple technique provides powerful benefits:
+- **Constant memory**: The buffer never grows beyond your specified size
+- **Fast insertion**: Adding new data is always O(1) - just overwrite and increment
+- **Automatic cleanup**: No need to manually delete old data - it's automatically replaced
+- **Cache-friendly**: Data stays in contiguous memory for better performance

 ## Status
 Alpha stage - API may change